Supermac30/CTF-Stuff/Mystery Twister/README.md

 # Mystery Twister
 This File holds all the challanges I have solved in Mystery Twister.
-Everything here is just Cryptography.
+Everything here is just Cryptography, my favourite catagory.